wahn/jan_walter_org/_posts/2015-04-13-cornell-box-renderman.markdown

 For convenience the file is also available from Pixar's [Community Resources][resources].
-I will only point out the details about RIB lines which a new or specific to the latest PRMan release:
+I will only point out the details about RIB lines which are new or specific to the latest PRMan release:

 {% highlight tcsh %}
 ...